Effective $\Lambda$CDM model emerging from $f(Q,T)$ under a special EOS limit in symmetric cosmology with Bayesian and

 \section{Abstract}

 \textbf{Abstract:} In this work, we investigate the cosmological consequences of an effective $\Lambda$CDM model emerging from the more general $f(Q,T)$ gravity theory under the special equation-of-state condition $\rho + p = 0$.
 Under this limit, the field equations yield the constraint $F(Q,T)H(t)=C$, implying that the function $F=f_Q$ becomes purely dependent on the non-metricity scalar $Q$, and the background evolution mimics that of the standard $\Lambda$CDM model.
 We derive the resulting functional forms of $f(Q)$, obtain the corresponding effective cosmological constant, and analyze the physical nature of this reduction.
-To test the model against observations, we constrain the parameters $H_0$, $\Omega_m$, and $S_8$ using cosmic chronometers (CC), baryon acoustic oscillations (BAO), and Pantheon+ SN Ia datasets.
-A comparative analysis is performed using both the conventional Bayesian Markov Chain Monte Carlo (MCMC) sampling and a machine-learning based Artificial Neural Network (ANN) emulator.
-We find that the ANN approach yields tighter posterior constraints while significantly reducing computational time.
-The model successfully reproduces the observational trends of each dataset and offers insights into the persistent $H_0$ and $S_8$ tensions.
-Our results indicate that effective $\Lambda$CDM scenarios derived from $f(Q,T)$ gravity provide a viable and consistent with recent observational data.\\
+To test the model against observations, we perform a background-level parameter estimation for $H_{0}$ and $\Omega_{m}$, and evaluate the derived parameter $S_{8}$ (anchored to the Planck baseline $\sigma_8$) using cosmic chronometers (CC), baryon acoustic oscillations (BAO), and Pantheon+ SN Ia datasets.
+A dual-pipeline analysis is carried out using conventional Bayesian Markov Chain Monte Carlo (MCMC) sampling alongside a machine-learning based Artificial Neural Network (ANN) emulator deployed as a complementary consistency check.
+We demonstrate that the ANN approach successfully emulates the continuous parameter space with high computational efficiency, yielding results in close agreement with the standard MCMC likelihood framework.
+Because the background evolution strictly mimics the standard $\Lambda$CDM paradigm, the model successfully reproduces recent observational trends and recovers standard parameter constraints without dynamically resolving the baseline $H_{0}$ and $S_{8}$ tensions.
+Our results indicate that effective $\Lambda$CDM scenarios derived from $f(Q,T)$ gravity provide a viable and consistent with recent observational data. \\

 \textbf{Keywords} FRW spacetime; $f(Q,T)$ gravity; $\Lambda$CDM model; $H_{0}$ tension; $S_{8}$ tension; ANN.